How Goats Are Farmed and Killed

 As soon as a goat’s milk yield starts to decline, she is sold for slaughter.

 Although it is argued that the death is painless if the goat is successfully stunned, the moments leading up to the stunning and slaughter are often terrifying for the animal.
-They can hear the noises and smell the fear of other goats in the slaughterhouse, and they do all they can to try and escape.
-It is a brutal, traumatic experience which cuts a goat’s natural life expectancy by several years.
+They can hear the noises and smell the fear of other goats in the slaughterhouse, and some do all they can to try and escape.
+It is a brutal, traumatic experience which slashes a goat’s natural life expectancy by many years.

 References: